Are you experiencing some good and not-so-great services/customer experiences that affect your level of trust with the business/company?

 ==========

-Back in April I ordered a SleepNumber® bed with delivery scheduled for June 10th.
+A few years ago, in April, I ordered a SleepNumber® bed with delivery scheduled for June 10th.

 June 8th delivery was confirmed for the 10th.
 I moved client calls, took my existing bed apart, got rid of the frame (they don’t do this) and was so excited.
 If you follow me on Facebook, you likely know I suffer from insomnia and am typically playing Wordle (and its lookalikes) after midnight.